Campbell's Kingdom: Development

 The tremendous success of Doctor at Large led to Rank financing Campbell's Kingdom.
 "We'd all earned a change of subject, we felt", wrote Box later.
+Stanley Baker had just made Checkpoint for Box and Thomas.

 The film would be one of a number of films made by the Rank Organisation in the 1950s to appeal to the international market.
 They tended to be adventure films shot on location overseas in colour based on some best selling novel.
 Other examples include Windom's Way (1957), Robbery Under Arms (1957), The Wind Cannot Read (1958), Nor the Moon by Night (1958) and Ferry to Hong Kong (1959).

 Box said Eric Ambler had a very different approach to writing to Hammond Innes.
 "Innes was a writer who spent as much time researching his books as he did writing them", she wrote.
 "Eric's books depend much more on characterisation, motivation and ideologies rather than realistic documentation.
 I remember him telling me that he hadn't even visited most of the countries he wrote about, and I sensed that he wasn't entirely happy working on Campbell's Kingdom."
 Another writer, Robin Estridge, was hired to work on the script.

 Ray Milland had tried to buy the rights to the novel.
 He offered to play the role of Campbell for no cash payment and a percentage of the profits, but Rank cast Bogarde.

 Michael Craig, who had a support role, felt Bogarde was "an unlikely choice since he was small and slender and not overly athletic" but "I think he wanted to change his image into something more robust, but the sight of him threatening to knock the block off some burly oil driller in a Canadian bar was more ludicrous that robust.".